Fostering

 Do you have:

-• Your own transport to collect follow up supplies from us as required?
+• Your own transport, to collect your cat and any follow-up supplies from us as required, and to attend veterinary appointments when necessary?

 • Flexibility with your time and availability?